This includes the Honda Odyssey, Pilot, Stream, Shuttle, Accord, Palisade and more.

 Often, the oil pressure switch sensor is replaced first since it is a common problem with Honda’s such as the Odyssey and is a low-cost part.

-Bad wiring or ECM could also cause this error code with the sensor the usual problem.
+Bad wiring or ECM could also cause this error code.

 Example Honda Oil Switch on Amazon